Employment at Salem

 The Salem College department of business and economics sometimes has need for part-time instructors who will teach primarily in the evening course schedule.
-We invite applications for potential openings in accounting to teach traditional "seated" accounting courses (not online courses).
+We invite applications for potential openings in business to teach traditional "seated" courses in business, including marketing, international marketing, international business, business law, finance, accounting, economics, and health care management (not online courses).

 Minimum qualifications for part-time instructors at Salem College are a doctoral or master's degree in the teaching discipline or master's degree with a concentration in the teaching discipline (a minimum of 18 graduate semester hours in the teaching discipline).
 A terminal degree is preferred, and degrees must be from accredited institutions.
 Significant business experience may substitute for academic credentials in some cases.
 If your qualifications meet the needs of the business and economics department for the fall and/or spring semesters, you will be contacted to discuss proposed teaching opportunities.
 Needs change from semester to semester.
 Please e-mail your letter of interest and resumé or curriculum vitae to Dr. Eve Rapp, department chair, at email@example.com and be sure to include the words "B&E Adjunct Faculty Applicant-Business" and your last name in the subject line of your e-mail.
 EOE.